nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ### Firewall

 If your company has a firewall, you will need to be sure to whitelist the Silicon Publishing licensing server.
 The url to whitelist is https://licensing.siliconpublishing.com.

+## Roadmap

+Below are the evolutions and improvements planned for the Nuxeo Adobe Connector.

+<iframe src='https://ext.prodpad.com/ext/roadmap/8394e60a0789b66a7da9e54c9acee3d6a8d83f78' height='900' width='100%' frameborder='0'></iframe>